PureIsntHere/DeadSplatter/README.md

 1) Download Source

-2) Install python and requirements if not already installed
+2) Install python and requirements if not already installed (if not using precompiled build)

 3) Customize config.json to your needs.